fractalscape13/landingpage/README.md

 ## Description

-_This site is designed to introduce me, my coding projects, and my personal interests._
+_This site is designed to introduce me, my coding projects, and my personal interests.
+Viewable at https://fractalscape13.github.io/landingpage/_

 ## Setup/Installation Requirements